synnaxlabs/synnax/client/ts/api/client.api.md

     readonly type: string;
 }

+// Warning: (ae-missing-release-tag) "ClusterOntologyType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ClusterOntologyType: ResourceType;

+// Warning: (ae-missing-release-tag) "ClusterRetriever" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 class ClusterRetriever implements Retriever {
     constructor(client: UnaryClient);